 \section{Methodology}

-\subsection{Lagrangian Methods}
+\subsection{Lagrangian methods}

 The optimization problem in Eq. \ref{eq: optimization problem CMDP} is in a primal form, implying that the constraints must be strictly satisfied at every step and thus each policy update has to remain feasible.
-If strict enforcement of constraints during training is not required, we can move to the dual problem following the Lagrangian method.
-This method converts a CMDP into an unconstrained one with Lagrange relaxation \cite{bertsekas_nonlinear_1997, boyd_convex_2023}:
+We can soften the constraints during training by moving to the dual problem following the Lagrangian method.
+This method converts a CMDP into an unconstrained one with Lagrange relaxation \citep{bertsekas_nonlinear_1997, boyd_convex_2023}:

 where $\mathcal{L}$ is the Lagrangian and $\lambda_i$ is the Lagrange multiplier for the $i$-th constraint.
 For convenience in notation we drop the index $i$ and use $\lambda$, $J^{\mathcal{C}}$ and $d$ to encompass the entire set of constraints collectively in the rest of this paper \footnote{Dropping index $i$ is done only to avoid clutter in notation.
 We still implicitly refer to the entire set of constraints, in which each individual constraint corresponds with its own cost limit.
 For clarification: this means that it is still possible to assume multiple constraints in the CMDP.}.
 The inequality constraints of the optimization problem are now relaxed to a penalty loss term $\xi = J^{\mathcal{C}}(\pi_{\theta})-d$.
 This allows us to find the optimal solution of a CMDP using any standard RL algorithm with a modified optimization objective.
 Intuitively, $\lambda$ is a penalty parameter in the optimization objective, which can be viewed as a parameter that defines the trade-off between the return and cost.